 Businessman with links to PP arrested

-Meanwhile, on Thursday, Spanish police arrested Javier López Madrid, a member of the board of directors of leading construction firm OHL, in relation to alleged illegal financing of the PP. López Madrid is allegedly linked to an illegal commission of €1.4 million in relation to a failed light-rail project in the Spanish capital.
+Last Thursday, Spanish police arrested Javier López Madrid, a member of the board of directors of leading construction firm OHL, in relation to alleged illegal financing of the PP. López Madrid is allegedly linked to an illegal commission of €1.4 million in relation to a failed light-rail project in the Spanish capital.

 López was arrested late on Thursday night in the latest phase of Operation Lezo.
 López Madrid’s arrest came a few hours after a search of the office of OHL in Madrid, from which police took details of a proposed tram route from the center of the capital to the dormitory towns of Navalcarnero and Móstoles.
 The contract was approved by the Madrid regional government in 2007, but work has been paralyzed by a dispute between the administration and OHL.